MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: is_logrange(a)

-   Return :const:`true` if :var:`a` is a :type:`logrange` number, :const:`false` otherwise.
+   Return :const:`true` if :var:`a` is a :type:`logrange`, :const:`false` otherwise.
 This function is only available from the module :mod:`MAD.typeid`.

 Methods
 =======

-Unless specified, the object :var:`rng` owning the methods stands for a :type:`range` or a :type:`logrange` indifferently.
+Unless specified, the object :var:`rng` that owns the methods represents either a :type:`range` or a :type:`logrange`.

 .. function:: rng:is_empty()